Deutsche Reichsbahn (East Germany)

-In 1949, occupied Germany's railways were returned to German control after four years of Allied control following World War II.
-Those in the Soviet occupation zone (which became the German Democratic Republic or GDR on 7 October 1949) continued to run as the Deutsche Reichsbahn, the name given to the German national railways in 1937.
-In West Germany, the Reichsbahn was succeeded by the Deutsche Bundesbahn (DB).

-Both the Reichsbahn and the Bundesbahn continued as separate entities until 1994, when they merged to form the Deutsche Bahn.
+The DR was formed from Deutsche Reichsbahn assets in the Soviet occupation zone as a separate entity from the Deutsche Bundesbahn (DB) in West Germany.
+It was responsible for passenger and freight railway services in East Germany and certain locations in West Berlin.
+Both the DR and DB continued as separate entities in reunified Germany until 1994, when they merged to form the Deutsche Bahn.

 Organisation

-The DR was the largest employer in the GDR and as a state-owned firm was directly subordinated to the GDR Ministry of Transport (Ministerium für Verkehr der DDR).
+The Deutsche Reichsbahn (DR) was created as a state-owned firm upon the founding of the German Democratic Republic (GDR or East Germany) on 7 October 1949 and directly subordinated to the Ministry for Transport of the GDR (Ministerium für Verkehr der DDR).
+It was formed from the assets of the pre-existing national Deutsche Reichsbahn located in the Soviet occupation zone in the aftermath of World War II.
 From November 1954 until November 1989, the GDR Minister of Transport also occupied the position of the Director General of the DR (Generaldirektor der Deutschen Reichsbahn).
 The headquarters of the DR were located in East Berlin at No. 33 Voßstraße, close to the Berlin Wall and across from the site of the former Reich Chancellery.

-The company was administratively subdivided into eight regional directorates (Reichsbahndirektionen) with headquarters in Berlin, Cottbus, Dresden, Erfurt, Greifswald, Halle, Magdeburg, and Schwerin.
+It was administratively subdivided into eight regional directorates (Reichsbahndirektionen) with headquarters in Berlin, Cottbus, Dresden, Erfurt, Greifswald, Halle, Magdeburg, and Schwerin.

-Catering services to the DR, both on board trains and in stations, were provided by Mitropa.
+Mitropa provided the catering services to the DR, both on board trains and in stations.